 Critical accounting judgments are accounting policies that have been identified as being complex or involving subjective judgments or assessments.
-Critical accounting judgments include the recoverability of exploration and evaluation assets and going concern assumption.

-Exploration and evaluation assets
+Exploration and Evaluation Assets

-The application of the Company's accounting policy for exploration and evaluation expenditures requires judgment in determining whether it is likely that future economic benefits are likely either from future exploitation or sale or where activities have not reached a stage that permits a reasonable assessment of the existence of reserves.
+The application of the Company's accounting policy for exploration and evaluation expenditures requires judgment in determining whether it is likely that future economic benefits are likely, either from future exploitation or sale, where activities have not reached a stage that permits a reasonable assessment of the existence of reserves.
 The deferral policy requires management to make certain estimates and assumptions about future events or circumstances, in particular whether an economically viable extraction operation can be established.
 Estimates and assumptions may change if new information becomes available.
-If information becomes available suggesting that the recovery of expenditure is unlikely, the amount capitalized is written off in the condensed consolidated interim statement of operations in the period when the new information becomes available.
+If information becomes available suggesting that the recovery of expenditure is unlikely, the amount capitalized is written off in the consolidated statement of operations in the period when the new information becomes available.

-Going concern
+Going Concern